parcelvoy/platform/docs/docs/overview/quick-start.md

 ### Integrations
 Parcelvoy at its core is an orchestration service that lets you determine how, when and to whom to send messages.
 Different mediums of messages as well as different platforms require integrations in order for them to work.

+Check out our [providers](../providers) section for instructions on how to get each one setup.

+### How To
+For more indepth tutorials on all of the functionality in Parcelvoy, make sure to checkout our [How To](../how-to) section.